swift-on-server/site/Sources/__SwiftOnServer_org/Documentation.docc/2024/websockets-tutorial-using-swift-and-hummingbird/websockets-tutorial-using-swift-and-hummingbird.md

 ## WebSockets vs long polling vs HTTP streaming, and server-sent events

-Various methods have been used to achieve real-time capabilities by allowing data to be sent directly from the server to clients, but none have been as efficient as WebSockets.
-Techniques like HTTP polling, HTTP streaming, Comet, and SSE (server-sent events) all have their drawbacks.
+Similar to WebSockets, there are other methods of achieving real-time capabilities.
+Techniques like HTTP polling, HTTP streaming, Comet, and SSE (server-sent events) come to mind.
 Let’s explore how these methods differ.

 ### Long polling (HTTP polling)